Resources for professionals

 - PRN As required – SC Injection chart (DOC)

 - Regular and Single Stat Dose – SC and IM – Injections Chart (DOC)

 Advance Care Plan

-End of Life Journal is free, online, peer-reviewed, quarterly journal that publishes articles on all aspects of nursing practice relating to end-of-life care.
+End of Life Journal was a free, online, peer-reviewed journal that published articles on all aspects of nursing practice relating to end-of-life care.

-It is primarily aimed at generalist nurses working in hospital, community and care home settings.
-However, many articles will also be of interest to the specialist palliative care nursing audience as well as members of the wider multidisciplinary team.
+The journal was primarily aimed at generalist nurses working in hospital, community and care home settings.
+Many articles will also be of interest to the palliative care nursing audience as well as members of the wider multidisciplinary team.

-The journal focuses on care for patients with both malignant and non-malignant disease and their family and friends.
+The journal focused on care for patients with both malignant and non-malignant disease and their family and friends.